annabnn812/test_api2/README.md

 npm start &

-//You con confirm the server is working by opening a browser and entering this URL - http://locahost:3001/users
+//You can confirm the server is working by opening a browser and entering this URL - http://locahost:3001/users

 //Now Start server.js